Harris Hull: Biography

 Transferring to the Office of the Air Force Inspector General, Hull served as the executive officer, from January 1948 to April 1950.
 After brief service as an Air Inspector for the 3894th School Squadron, with duty at the 1009th Special Weapons Squadron in Washington, D.C., Hull was named chief of the Current Intelligence Branch, Intelligence Directorate, at Air Force headquarters.
 Following graduation from the Air War College in June 1952, he joined Headquarters Command's 1007th Air Intelligence Service Group as an intelligence staff officer.

 Hull became deputy for intelligence, Directorate of Intelligence, Headquarters Far East Air Forces, Fuchu Air Station, Japan, in June 1956.
 In July 1957, when the command became Pacific Air Forces and was relocated to Hickam Air Force Base, Hawaii, Hull was assigned as assistant chief of staff for intelligence.

 Hull then was named deputy chief of staff for intelligence at North American Air Defense Command headquarters at Ent Air Force Base, Colorado and promoted to brigadier general May 4, 1960.
 He returned to Washington, D.C., in August 1963 as special assistant to the assistant administrator for technical policy, utilization and plans, National Aeronautics and Space Administration and retired August 1, 1964.

+In 1969 he was awarded a patent (US3440635) for a radio press-button alarm, portable, car based or static, which sends a coded signal to tell receivers nearby the source of the alarum.

 He had written numerous articles on military matters, most of them having been published in the Washington Post.

 His military decorations and awards include the Legion of Merit with oak leaf cluster, Bronze Star, Air Medal, American Campaign Medal, European-African-Middle East Campaign Medal, World War II Victory Medal and National Defense Service Medal.